andreaslyn/mini-yu/README.md

 To get started, here is the Hello World program in Mini Yu:
 ```
-## Import basic functionality from standard library:
+\\ Import basic functionality from standard library:
 import "yu/prelude.yu"

-## Function main is the program entry point:
+\\ Function main is the program entry point:
 val main : {} ->> {}
 let () => "Hello, World!" .println
 ```
-Note that line comments start with `##`.
+Note that line comments start with `\\`.

 Copy the code and put it in a file named `hello-world.yu`.
 Compile it with the command
 ```
-path/to/yuc -c -o hello-world.yu
+path/to/yuc hello-world.yu -c -o
 ```
 The `-c` command line argument tells mini yu to compile the program, not just type check.
 The `-o` command line argument tells